 Making progress in other areas of your life will renew your self-confidence and empower you to cope better in an office environment with a poisonous culture.

-It can be a harrowing experience working in a toxic workplace culture, but by implementing these tips, you should be able to survive it long enough to one day get a better job.
+It can be a harrowing experience working in a toxic work environment, but by implementing these tips, you should be able to survive it long enough to one day get a better job.
+In the meantime, learn to love your job.